chrisdewa/kaggle-basic-antiraid/README.md

 In the discord server make a "mute role".
 Set permissions overwrites in all server's channels so that users with it cannot send messages (and any other overwrites desired)
+Add the id of said role to `config.MUTE_ROLE_ID`

+**Ensure the bot has admin permissions or manage_roles and manage_members** and that the bot's role is higher than the mute role.

 ## Running the bot
 `python main.py`

 ## How the bot works:
-If any member of the server sends more than 5 messages in 5 seconds, they'll receive
+If any member of the server sends more than 5 messages in 5 seconds, they'll receive the configured muted role